 Whether you’re a first time buyer or you’re buying a new home and it’s many years since you’ve applied for a mortgage, it’s a good idea to know exactly what’s involved in the process.
 So we look at how to get a mortgage, from what lenders will look for, to how to avoid delays and what to do to increase your chances of success.

-When thinking about how much deposit you need to buy a house, typically you need a minimum 5% deposit.
-But, the larger your deposit, the cheaper your mortgage rate will be.
-So it’s worth exploring what you can do to maximise your deposit in the run up to getting a mortgage.
-Perhaps you’re lucky enough to be in a position to ask family if they can help with a gifted deposit.
+When thinking about how much deposit you need to buy a house, typically you need a minimum 5% deposit, although it is possible to get a mortgage with no deposit.
+But having a larger deposit typically unlocks cheaper mortgage rates so it’s worth exploring what you can do to maximise your deposit in the run up to getting a mortgage.

 There’s other preparation you should do before making your mortgage application.
 In the six months before applying for a mortgage, get yourself ‘mortgage ready’ by ticking off the following actions to boost your chances of getting a mortgage:

-When you apply for a mortgage, lenders will assess your household income and consider your outgoings to assess how much you can afford.
-Lenders will take all your regular household bills and spending into account, along with any debts such as loans, to ensure you have enough left to cover your monthly mortgage repayments.
-When you apply for a mortgage, the lender will check your credit report with a credit reference agency to look at your financial history too.
+When you apply for a mortgage, lenders will assess your household income and consider your outgoings to assess how much you can afford, and check your credit report with a credit reference agency to look at your financial history too.

 There are lots of documents you’ll need to provide in the mortgage application process so start gathering them up.
 These may include: